 Figure 1 shows the revised assumptions in six segments based on claimants' Injury Scale Value (ISV), fatalities, interstate sharing claims and workers compensation recovery.
-Both current advised and previous advised risk premiums are expressed in dollar values as at 31 December 2023 for comparability.
+Both current advised and previous advised risk premiums are expressed in dollar values as at 31 December 2022 for comparability.
+The ISV 8-15 and ISV 16+ segments make up 84% of the risk premium.